ShoalBase Contributor Guide

 Species (scientific name)

 Enter the currently accepted binomial name (e.g. Pterophyllum scalare).
-If uncertain, give your best match or add notes.
+If uncertain, give your best match and add notes.

 Species (common name)

 Optional but encouraged (e.g. “Angelfish”).
-Common names vary regionally; any recognised one is fine.
+Common names vary regionally; any recognised name is fine.

 Life stage observed

-Choose the life stage of the individuals in the observation:
+Choose the life stage of the individuals represented by this record:

 egg/embryo – pre-hatching

-larval – recently hatched, free-swimming but not juvenile form
+larval – recently hatched, free-swimming but not yet juvenile form

 juvenile – miniature adult form but not yet reproductively mature